tdwg/bdq/tg2/_review/docs/guide/users/index.md

 The content of Response.comment is not defined by the BDQ standard and may vary, so phrasing such as "There was no day 30 in February of 1952" is also acceptable.

-Another case is that the input data contain values that cannot be interpreted within the definition of the test, for example, where the input data has `dwc:day`="31", `dwc:month`="", `dwc:year`="1932"; a `Response` may specify that the test could not be evaluated because a prerequisite in the input data was not met, for example:
+Another case is that the input data contain values that cannot be interpreted within the definition of the Test, for example, where the input data has `dwc:day`="31", `dwc:month`="", `dwc:year`="1932"; a `Response` may specify that the Test could not be evaluated because a prerequisite in the input data was not met, for example:

 * `Response.status`=INTERNAL_PREREQUISITES_NOT_MET
 * `Response.result`=
 * `Response.comment`="The provided value of dwc:day [31] cannot be evaluated for compliance because the prerequisites of a valid dwc:month and dwc:year were not met for days between 29 and 31."

-A Response.status of INTERNAL_PREREQUISITES_NOT_MET indicates that the data themselves did not meet the prerequisites for the test to be evaluated, and thus the test could not be evaluated, and will always return this result with the same input data.
-In contrast, a Response.status of EXTERNAL_PREREQUISITES_NOT_MET indicates that the test could not be evaluated because some external resource (e.g., a source authority) was not available at the time the test was run, and running the test again at a different time might yield a different result.
+A Response.status of INTERNAL_PREREQUISITES_NOT_MET indicates that the data themselves did not meet the prerequisites for the Test to be evaluated, and thus the Test could not be evaluated, and will always return this result with the same input data.
+In contrast, a Response.status of EXTERNAL_PREREQUISITES_NOT_MET indicates that the Test could not be evaluated because some external resource (e.g., a source authority) was not available at the time the Test was run, and running the Test again at a different time might yield a different result.

 ##### 3.2.3.3 Issue Test Reports (non-normative)